kvikramg/PoisonedAppleGame/readme.md

 ## License

-This game is open-source and available under the MIT License.
+This game is free and unencumbered software released into the public domain.